jpsca/allspeak/docs/en/overview.rst

+.. module:: allspeak

 Overview
 =============================================

-.. module:: allspeak

 Allspeak does three things for you:

-1. Get the user's preferred languages from the request.
+1. Get the user's preferred languages and timezone from the request.

 2. Translate your previously extracted texts (more on this later) to the best available language or to the default language.